-The Credible Messenger Initiative serves youth and families under DYRS supervision by contracting with six, neighborhood-based organizations who provide services to them, in neighborhoods most impacted by crime and incarceration.
-"Credible Messengers" are full-time employees of the six community based providers whom DYRS has contracted to provide intensive transformative mentoring and life coaching to DYRS youth and their parents/adult care givers.
+The Credible Messenger Initiative serves youth and families under DYRS supervision by contracting with six, neighbor-hood-based organizations who provide services to them, in neighborhoods most impacted by crime and incarceration; as well as one facility-based organization that provides services to youth while placed in a DYRS secured facility.

+"Credible Messengers" are full-time employees of the six community-based providers whom DYRS has contracted to provide intensive transformative mentoring and life coaching to DYRS youth and their parents/adult care givers.